actions/runner/docs/design/coreclr.md

 We considered moving the version to 3.0 which requires an explicit 'migration' from customers due to the OS constraints but that will cause too much friction as new tasks and features demand 3.0.
 On premise upgrades will upgrade only to find their builds are failing.
 This can still happen for OSX 10.10 and 10.11 but we shouldn't push the pain to all our platforms (especially windows) due to this.

+This will also require mac OS users to manually migrate after that sprint which is better than requiring all platforms (windows being the majority) to migrate manually.
+We have also discussed whether there's a way to detect server side if OS version is 10.12 and redirect them to osx.10.12-x64 agent download and platform.

 ### Timeline